Concordium/concordium-ledger-app/doc/ins_update_authorizations.md

 Key update types:

-* For P1 = 0, 1 is using lvl1 keys, 2 is using root keys
+* Key update type 2 is using lvl1 keys, 3 is using root keys (Note that this is different than V0, where 1 where lvl1 and 2 where root)

-* For P2 = 2, 2 is using lvl1 keys, 3 is using root keys
+P2 should be 1, 0 is reserved for V0 of the transaction, which is no longer supported.

 ## Protocol description